filecoin-project/lotus-docs/content/en/storage-providers/configure/configuration.md

 ### Publishing several deals in one message

-The `PublishStorageDeals` message can publish many deals in a single message.
+The `PublishStorageDeals` message can publish multiple deals in a single message.
 When a deal is ready to be published, Lotus will wait up to `PublishMsgPeriod` for other deals to be ready before sending the `PublishStorageDeals` message.